Remote Computing Portal for Geotechnical Teams

 A self-serve internal tool for high-performance computing access

-The project required designing the full UX/UI from scratch, as well as creating a visual identity and design system, the team had no existing brand or component library to work from.
+The project required designing the full product UX/UI from scratch, as well as creating a visual identity and design system.
+The team had no existing brand or component library to start from.

-Homepage, three entry points guiding users to the right section based on their immediate need, with a persistent service status indicator in the nav.
+Homepage, three entry points guiding users to the right section based on their immediate need.
+Service status persistent in the nav so teams always know system availability without navigating away.
+FAQ chatbot integrated directly in the homepage.

 - Designing the full portal UX/UI: homepage, About, Learning, Resources, FAQ, Service Status, and the machine request flow

-- Creating the visual identity, logo, color system, typography, and iconography, built as a small design system to ensure consistency across all portal sections
+- Creating the visual identity, color system, typography, and iconography built as a small design system to ensure consistency across all sections.
+The identity was constrained to an acronym by the corporate system, with no custom logo permitted.

 - Designing the step-by-step machine checkout flow with location-based filtering, confirmation states, and success/error feedback

-- Designing the service status dashboard with real-time uptime metrics and incident severity levels
+- Designing the service status dashboard with real-time uptime metrics, planned outages, and a severity-coded incident log

-About page, side-by-side comparison of dedicated and on-demand machines, with use cases and direct request actions, helping users self-select the right service without support.
+About page, side-by-side comparison of dedicated and on-demand machines with use cases and direct request actions, helping users self-select the right service without contacting support.

-Service status dashboard, uptime metrics across three time windows and a severity-coded incident log, giving teams visibility into system health without contacting support.
+Service status dashboard, current status, uptime metrics across three time windows, planned outages, and a severity-coded incident log (Minimal, Medium, High) with duration.
+Designed so teams can assess system availability at a glance without contacting support.

 A complete product, from brand to interaction.

-The portal covered the full lifecycle of machine access, request, manage, monitor, and learn, in a single coherent web experience.
+The portal covered the full lifecycle of machine access (request, manage, monitor, and learn) in a single coherent web experience.
 Designing the visual identity alongside the UX meant every decision was made in context, producing a product that felt intentional rather than assembled.
+Delivered to strong positive reception from the PM and the geotechnical team, with the FAQ chatbot pattern adopted as a model by other projects within the organization.